 The forest is where many people go to commit suicide.
-Carolina is a young woman, and Richardo is an old man.
-They have come to the forest to kill themselves.
+Carolina is a young woman, and Richardo is an older man.
+They have come to the woods to kill themselves.

 They quickly become acquainted and postpone their suicides by exploring the forest and continue talking to each other.